scottvr/phart/README.md

 =================================

-### In preparation for a 1.0 PyPi release, I was doing some last-minute testing and cane across this, from the networkx gallery:
+### In preparation for a 1.0 PyPi release, I was doing some last-minute testing and came across this, from the networkx gallery:

 https://networkx.org/documentation/latest/auto_examples/drawing/plot_chess_masters.html#sphx-glr-auto-examples-drawing-plot-chess-masters-py